Fix Peeling Wood Floors? (4 Steps To Restore!)

 Here are a few tools I always have on hand when assessing floor damage:

-- Scraper: For gently removing loose finish to get a better look at the wood underneath.
+I recommend one that gives you both surface and penetration readings. - Scraper: For gently removing loose finish to get a better look at the wood underneath.

 - Magnifying Glass: To inspect for fine cracks, mold, or insect damage.